Old Orchard Beach Video Tour | Old Orchard Beach Photos

 Old Orchard Beach, also known as OOB, is a classic Maine getaway, combining the best of the old and new.
 Old Orchard Beach is one of the last remaining oceanfront amusement parks in country complete with a pier and carousel, rides and fair food.
 Consistently voted Maine's Best Beach by the readers of Maine's largest newspaper, Old Orchard Beach's 7-mile long stretch of beautiful sandy shores offers something for every beachgoer.
 Old Orchard Beach is also the best Maine beach for families.
 Kids will enjoy building sand castles, splashing in the waves or swimming in the gentle surf.
 For livelier beach activity, we suggest settling near the Pier, with easy access to great food, drinks and games.
-Most beachgoers congregate near The Pier; head to either end of the beach for a quieter and more peaceful day.
+Most beachgoers congregate near The Pier; head to either end of the beach for a quieter and more peaceful day during the summer.
 If you decided to pack light—not to worry—there are plenty of local places to rent beach gear, many of which will even deliver!

 Things to do in Old Orchard Beach